uoe-agents/IGP2/docs/custom_scenarios.md

 1. MCTSAgent: The MCTS Agent use the full IGP2 system for goal recognition and planning to drive around the road.
 These are generally used as the ego agent of the scenario.
 2. TrafficAgent: The Traffic Agent is a simpler, path-following agent that drives from a given spawn location to its goal.

-**Both types of agents** require you to define their ID, spawn box, and goal box.
+**Both types of agents** require you to define their ID, spawn box, starting velocity range, and goal box.
 IDs can be any unique integer from the other agents.
 Boxes are two dimensional (i.e., rectangles) defined via a center point, length, width, and heading (i.e., orientation).
 Heading is defined using radians following the orientation of the standard [unit circle](https://en.wikipedia.org/wiki/Unit_circle#/media/File:Unit_circle_angles_color.svg).